mhakman/osx-cocoa-odbc/readme.markdown

 will display a list of authors from the database and let the user add, modify, and delete authors.

-Select your model file in the Project Navigator.
+Select your model file (extension .xcdatamodeld) in the Project Navigator.
 You should see Model Editor now.
 Press 'Add Entity' button.
 Specifiy entity name 'Author' in Data Model Inspector.
 Press Enter.
 Add attribute 'firstName' of type string, non optional.
 Add attribute 'lastName'